 Morrison is a tiny city located in the state of Missouri.
 With a population of 94 people and just one neighborhood, Morrison is the 546th largest community in Missouri.
-Morrison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Morrison has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Morrison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Morrison is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Morrison is a city of managers, service providers, and production and manufacturing workers.
 There are especially a lot of people living in Morrison who work in management occupations (36.84%), maintenance occupations (15.79%), and business and financial occupations (15.79%).

 Also of interest is that Morrison has more people living here who work in computers and math than 95% of the places in the US.